aminulislamtutul/Store_Management_System_with_Newman_report/README.md

     - Click on the Runner button to open the collection runner.
     - Select the desired environment.
     - Click Start Test to run the collection.
+3. View Results:
+    - Once the tests are complete, view the results in the Runner tab.
+    - Detailed test results can be viewed for each request.